-These services are open to faculty, staff, and students of VSU.
+These services are open to faculty, and staff of VSU.

 - Salary issues

 - University policy

 - Criminal matters